Ziang-Lu/Multiprocessing-and-Multithreading/README.md

 # License

-This repo is distributed under the MIT license.
+This repo is distributed under the <a href="https://github.com/Ziang-Lu/Multiprocessing-and-Multithreading/blob/master/LICENSE">MIT license</a>.